seeekr/crudl/README.md

     * [Example of a connector providing permissions](#example-of-a-connector-providing-permissions)
 * [Messages](#messages)
 * [Credits & Links](#credits--links)

-## About
-CRUDL is a React application for rapidly building an admin interface based on your API.
-You just need to define the endpoints and a visual representation in order to get a full-blown UI for managing your data.

 ## Architecture
 The CRUDL architecture (depicted below) consists of three logical layers.
 The connectors, views, and the react-redux frontend.
 We use React and Redux for the frontend, which consists of different views such as *list*, *add*, and *change* view.
 The purpose of the connectors layer is to provide the views with a unified access to different APIs like REST or GraphQL.
 You configure the connectors, the fileds, and the views by providing a [admin](#admin).